-Students must maintain timely communication with clinical instructor.
-Students and supervisors should meet on a weekly basis to prepare for patient appointments, discuss cases, etc.
+Students must maintain timely communication with internship supervisor and liaison.
+Students and internships supervisors should meet on a regular basis to prepare for patient appointments, discuss cases, etc. The liaison is also available to provide support to the student and supervisor, as well as coordinate communication between the site, student, and program/department.